 Network failures aren’t acceptable in devices that require real-time access to data, as many medical devices do.
 Maintaining connectivity is especially challenging in mobile devices like wearables, which travel anywhere the patient does, across borders and coverage zones.

 Cellular connectivity is often the best solution for IoT deployments that cover a large geographical area.
 With an open roaming, non-steered SIM card, IoT devices can automatically switch between networks and stay connected to the strongest available signal.
 The number of networks that may be accessed depends on the SIM provider’s roaming relationships and the location of deployments.
-For example, JT has global roaming relationships with 600+ networks across 183 countries.
+For example, JT has global roaming relationships with 500+ networks across 210 countries and territories

 Since there are many sub-categories of cellular connectivity, you must also match the type of network with the price point, speed, and video or voice capabilities that your devices need.
 Download our quick guide to IoT connectivity to better understand your options.